Midvale, Utah

-Midvale City is located in the heart of Salt Lake County, Utah, United States.
+Midvale is a city in Salt Lake County, Utah, United States.
 It is part of the Salt Lake City metropolitan area.
 Midvale's population was 36,028 according to the 2020 United States Census.

 Midvale is home to the Shops at Fort Union, located on the East side of the city and the Bingham Junction economic center, located on the west side of the city.
 Midvale is centrally located in the most populous county in Utah and is bisected by Interstate 15.
 Interstate 215 serves as the northern boundary of the city's east side.
-Midvale is one of the few cities in Utah to be home to two direct TRAX lines and three TRAX stations.
+Midvale is one of the few cities in Utah to be home to two direct TRAX light rail lines and three TRAX stations.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.8 square miles (15.1 km^{2}), all land.
 The western border of Midvale is the Jordan River, which flows down the center of the Salt Lake Valley.